 To every source and sink category identified as key, the corresponding emission or sink is attributed.
 The data of the four analyses is shown in Table 1-3 to Table 1-6.

 An Approach 2 level and trend assessment has not been carried out in the current submission.
-The identified key categories and especially new key categories are analysed in more detail in order to identify the reasons for category being key as well as possible needs for improvement.
+The identified key categories and especially new key categories are analysed

 1.5.1.1 KCA excluding LULUCF categories